Solution-Phase-Chemistry/ReduceScatt/ScattCodeInfo.md

         'xstat' : True, #calculate mean and std for x axis during binning step

-	   show_svd=False : Whether to display and save an extra graph with SVD of total, S0, and S2. svd_n=4 : how many singular values to plot
+  	'show_svd' : False #Whether to display and save an extra graph with SVD of total, S0, and S2.
+    	'svd_n : 4,  #how many singular values to plot

-    smooth=None : amount to smooth the data before SVD analysis. [q,t] where q and t are odd and represent width of bin for median filter.
+	'smooth' : None, #amount to smooth the data before SVD analysis. [q,t] where q and t are odd and represent width of bin for median filter.

-    slice_plot=None : the q indices to mean and plot against the x variable in a 1d plot
+	'slice_plot' : None, # the q indices to mean and plot against the x variable in a 1d plot

+    	'overwrite' : True, # overwrite .npy files?

         }